ministryofjustice/create-and-vary-a-licence/jobs/README.md

 * Do not include the headers
 * Compile the service code `npm run build`
 * Copy the CSV file containing user details into ./dist/jobs
+* Start a local redis in docker (perhaps with `docker-compose -f docker-compose-dev.yaml up -d`)
+* Redis is required as the API clients need a local redis to cache tokens for clients.
 * Run the job wth `npm run assign-com-roles`

 ## AssignAcoRoles